mfumagalli/ngsTools/README.md

 	* __GetSubSim__ - Select a subset of simulated data files
 	* __GetSwitchedGeno__ - Switch major/minor in genotype posterior probabilities files

-* [ngsDist](https://github.com/fgvieira/ngsDist) is a program that estimates genetic distances for phylogenetic analyses from genotype posterior probabilities ([Vieira et al., 2016](http://onlinelibrary.wiley.com/doi/10.1111/bij.12511/abstract)).
+* [ngsDist](https://github.com/fgvieira/ngsDist) is a program that estimates genetic distances from genotype posterior probabilities ([Vieira et al., 2016](http://onlinelibrary.wiley.com/doi/10.1111/bij.12511/abstract)).

 * [ngsF-HMM](https://github.com/fgvieira/ngsF-HMM) is a program developed and written by F.G.
 Vieira to estimate per-individual inbreeding tracts using a two-state Hidden Markov Model ([Vieira et al. 2016](http://bioinformatics.oxfordjournals.org/content/32/14/2096)).
 It uses a probabilistic framework that takes the uncertainty of genotype's assignation into account; making it specially suited for low-quality or low-coverage datasets.
-It is not officially part of ngsTools so it must be installed separately.
+It is not officially part of `ngsTools` so it must be installed separately.

-* [ngsLD](https://github.com/fgvieira/ngsLD) is a program that calculates pairwise Linkage Disequilibrium (LD) under a probabilistic framework ([Fox et al., 2018](https://doi.org/10.1093/bioinformatics/btz200)).
+* [ngsLD](https://github.com/fgvieira/ngsLD) is a program that calculates pairwise Linkage Disequilibrium (LD) under a probabilistic framework ([Fox et al., 2019](https://doi.org/10.1093/bioinformatics/btz200)).

+* [HMMploidy](https://github.com/SamueleSoraggi/HMMploidy) is a program written by S. Soraggi to infer ploidy levels from low-coverage sequencing data.
+It is not officially part of `ngsTools` so it must be installed separately.

 Installation